phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks )
 * Docs typo fixes (thanks )
 * The InputHandler.flagged property has been removed.
 It was never used internally, or exposed via the API, so was just overhead.
+* The src/system folder has been removed and all files relocated to the src/utils folder.
+This doesn't change anything from an API point of view, but did change the grunt build scripts slightly.

 ### Bug Fixes